thomashaile/Concert-REST-API/README.md

 ##### **Response `200`**

-A json object with  an array of `users`.
+A json object with  an array of `concerts`.

 ```
 {